singlerecordnet/singlerecordnet.github.io/index.md

 ## Work History

-### Target Digital Network Analyst at U.S. Army, Fort Meae, Maryland
+### Target Digital Network Analyst at U.S. Army, Fort Meade, Maryland
 - From 2019 to present,
 -	Conducted target development such as open-source research and signals analysis,
 -	Authored and contributed to publishing several reports used by federal organizations,